gallicchio/learnSDR/docs/lesson10.md

 1. Set up the PlutoSDR to transmit a complex cosine wave at `center_freq`, along with the usual **QT GUI Time Sink** and **QT QUI Frequency Sink** blocks to show the TX signal.
 Link up the TX attenuation to the corresponding slider, to enable you to adjust the strength of the transmitted signal.

-2. Add a STL-SDR source, which will listen for a signal at `center_freq`, and
+2. Add a **RTL-SDR Source**, which will listen for a signal at `center_freq` for us initially to display, to check for strength and distortion, but which we will eventually want to process to decode the information (bits) broadcast by the PlutoSDR.
+Add the usual time and frequency sinks to display the output of the RTL-SDR and run the flow diagram.
+- Does the **RTL-SDR** report the same signal that the **PlutoSDR** claims to send?
+- If not, how different are the frequencies of the two devices?
+- Can you figure out a way to eliminate that discrepancy?